marcstae/lunchinator/README.md

 3. It uses a series of increasingly general CSS selectors to find the menu content, making it resilient to minor changes in the website's structure.
 4. The extracted data is cleaned, categorized, and displayed to the user.

-This ensures that even without a formal API, the Lunchinator can reliably provide the daily menu.
+This ensures that even without a formal API, the Eatinator can reliably provide the daily menu.